 The Philippine government is defending its efforts to deliver assistance to victims of Typhoon Haiyan, many of whom have received little or no assistance since the deadly storm struck a week ago.

-Interior Secretary Mar Roxas said Friday that in a situation like this, nothing is fast enough.
-Speaking in the city of devasted city of Tacloban, he said that the need is massive, immediate and not everyone can be reached.
+Interior Secretary Mar Roxas says that in a situation like this, speed is of the utmost importance.
+Speaking Friday in the devastated city of Tacloban, he said that the need is massive, immediate and not everyone can be reached.

 Meanwhile, the U.S. Navy launched a huge relief operation Thursday.